As Ann Arbor continues to develop, here are the latest property developments to look out for.

 Affordable student housing at 132 Hill St. underway.

-With so much luxury student accommodation being built in the past few years, the construction of student housing that matches a more affordable price point is a welcome sign.
+With so much luxury student accommodation being built in the past few years, the construction of University of Michigan apartment student housing that matches a more affordable price point is a welcome sign.
 The three-story building will house five units and twenty-eight beds, filling a market need near the downtown/campus area.